RNC Chair Ronna McDaniel says she'll step down March 8

 The decision is not a surprise.
 McDaniel previously said she'd step down after the South Carolina primary, which was held Saturday.
 Trump won that contest, defeating his only rival, former South Carolina Gov. Nikki Haley, by about 20 percentage points.

-Trump, who tapped McDaniel as as RNC chair in 2016, has said he wants Michael Whatley, chair of North Carolina's RNC, and to be RNC chair and Lara Trump, the former president's daughter in law, to be RNC co-chair.
+Trump, who tapped McDaniel as as RNC chair in 2016, has said he wants Michael Whatley, chair of North Carolina's RNC, to be RNC chair and Lara Trump, the former president's daughter-in-law, to be RNC co-chair.

-Also Monday, Drew McKissick, the current RNC co-chair, said he'd step down, too.
+Also Monday, Drew McKissick, the current RNC co-chair, said he'd step down.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.